terchris/howto/using_docker_to_move_a_system_between_mac_Ubuntu_and_google_cloud.md

 - urbalurbahost -- A VM instance running in Google Compute Engine

 #### About discourse.org
-[discourse.org](http://discourse.org)is the best discussion system you can get.
+[discourse.org](http://discourse.org) isthe best discussion system you can get.
 It is open source and if you plan to create a community then this is what to get.
 If you, like me, just want the discussion functionality and not the pain of setting up servers.
 Then running discourse in a docker container is the best thing.
 This is described here: discourse_docker https://github.com/discourse/discourse_docker

 BUT. there are some tweaks to it.
 And this is how to solve them.